NCAS-CMS/cfdm/docs/source/tutorial.rst

   (see the :ref:`netCDF interface <NetCDF-interface>`).

-Each construct has a `!name` method that, by default, returns the least ambiguous name, which varies according to the type of metadata construct.
+Each construct has a `!name` method that, by default, returns the least ambiguous name (which varies according to the construct type);
+and an `!all_names` method that returns a selection of names that would select the construct.

-Note that providing a ``construct`` parameter with no other selection parameters is equivalent to using the particular field construct method for retrieving that type of metadata construct:
+Note that selection by construct type is equivalent to using the particular method of the field construct for retrieving that type of metadata construct:

 .. code-block:: python
    :caption: *The bespoke methods for retrieving constructs by type
              are equivalent to a selection on all of the metadata constructs.*

-   >>> print(t.constructs.select(construct='cell_measure'))
+   >>> print(t.constructs.type('cell_measure'))
    Constructs:
    {'cellmeasure0': <CellMeasure: measure:area(9, 10) km2>}
    >>> print(t.cell_measures)
    Constructs:
    {'cellmeasure0': <CellMeasure: measure:area(9, 10) km2>}

-If no constructs match the given criteria, then an empty dictionary is
+If no constructs match the given criteria, then an "empty" `Constructs` instance is returned:
-returned:

 .. code-block:: python
    :caption: *If no constructs meet the criteria then an empty
              "Contructs" object is returned.*

+   >>> c = t.constructs.name('radiation_wavelength')
-   >>> t.constructs.select('radiation_wavelength')
+   >>> c
    <Constructs: >
+   >>> print(c)
+   Constructs:
+   {}
-   >>> len(t.constructs.select('radiation_wavelength'))
+   >>> len(c)
    0

-As a convienince feature, construct selection is also possible by providing the same selection parameters directly to a `Constructs`
+As a convienince feature, selection by construct name is also possible by providing the name to a call of a `Constructs` instance itself:
-instance:

 .. code-block:: python
    :caption: *Construct selection is possible with via the "select"
              method, or directly on the "Constructs" instance.*

-   >>> print(t.constructs.select('latitude'))
-   Constructs:
-   {'auxiliarycoordinate0': <AuxiliaryCoordinate: latitude(10, 9) degrees_N>}
    >>> print(t.constructs('latitude'))
    Constructs:
    {'auxiliarycoordinate0': <AuxiliaryCoordinate: latitude(10, 9) degrees_N>}